blairhudson/fastapi-agents/examples/readme.md

 ## List of Examples

 - **Notebooks**:
-  - FastAPI Agents Step-by-Step.ipynb - A step-by-step walkthrough of configuring FastAPI Agents with PydanticAI including tool definitions to build a demo todo list manager agent and serve as an API.
+  - FastAPI Agents Introduction - A step-by-step walkthrough of configuring FastAPI Agents with PydanticAI including tool definitions to build a demo todo list manager agent and serve as an API.
 Runs within a Jupyter notebook so you can execute each part in sequence to see what happens.
-Not recommended for production.
+  - FastAPI Agents OpenAI Mode - A step-by-step walkthrough of configuring FastAPI Agents in 'OpenAI' mode, to use your agents with any OpenAI-compatible tooling, including the OpenAI SDK.
 - **PydanticAI:**
   - pydantic_ai - A basic example showing how to use a PydanticAI agent with FastAPI Agents
   - pydantic_ai_deps - Adding depdendency injection to PydanticAI